Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Writing compile-time code

 If the condition of an if statement is a compile-time expression, the if statement will be interpreted at compile-time.

-In the following example, the aspect prints a different string for static methods than for instance ones.
+In the following example, the aspect prints a different string for static methods than for instance methods.

 1using Metalama.Framework.Aspects;